MatthijsKamstra/haxejs/08json/about.md

 ## Neko Web Server

-We will use a not often mentioned feature from Haxe.
+We will use a rarely mentioned feature from Haxe.

 You can run a webserver : [Neko Web Server](http://old.haxe.org/doc/start/neko#using-the-neko-development-webserver-to-serve-http-requests-whose-contents-are-generated-by-haxe)